Trust is the most valuable—and vulnerable—asset faith leaders steward.

 Participants are responsible for booking their hotel accommodations during their stay in Chicago.

-Participants must notify the Program Manager five business days in advance of the program start date if they are unable to attend.
+Participants must notify the Program Manager at least ten business days in advance of the program start date if they are unable to attend.
 Otherwise, participants will be charged 20% of the stated program fees.
+After the program has started, refunds are no longer an option.

 When canceling a program registration, participants may choose to rollover their payment to a future program or receive a refund.
 Participants are allowed two rollovers, after the second rollover, participants forfeit the money paid to the Center for Nonprofit Management.